-The Route Optimization service allows you to create routes to execute a set of transports.
-These created routes respect preexisting boundary conditions.
+The Route Optimisation service allows you to create routes to execute a set of vehicles.
+These created routes respect pre-existing boundary conditions.
 Those boundary conditions incorporate a limited number of vehicles with a given capacity, restricted opening intervals of locations, driving times between the locations as well as service times at the locations.

 The trips of a route do not overlap, a stop is always part of at most one trip.
 All other stops belong to a trip.
 We distinguish two kinds of stops:

 Stops for which a transport id is given, i.e., delivery IDs and pickup IDs are not both empty.

 - Non-transport stops or extra stops for short

 Stops without a reference to a transport order.